ldalessa/markable/README.md

 An alternative to `boost::optional<T>` which does not store an additional `bool` flag, but encodes the empty state inside `T` using a special indicated value.

+(This library used to be called `compact_optional`, but it was renamed to avoid confusion with `std::experimental::optional`.)

 ## installation
 It is a C++11 single-header (header-only) library.